phelanjo/fermy/README.md

   This application is in development by Brian Christensen and Ben Nesbit.

-  It is a "Brewer's Log" application that will allow the user to log and access information about their brewing process including: type of ingredients used, amount of ingredients used, weather conditions, and make any additional notes about the brewing process.
-There will also be a section for each brew that the user can fill out after the brew is complete to make any notes.
+  It is a "Brewer's Log" application that will allow the user to log and access information about their brewing process including:

-To get this application up and running, one must first install **Ruby**:
+    * type of ingredients used
+    * amount of ingredients used
+    * weather conditions
+    * additional notes

+  There will also be a section for each brew that the user can fill out, after the brew is complete, for additional comments.

+### Getting Started

+This is a Ruby on Rails app with an RSpec test suite.
+In order to do anything, the following dependencies must be addressed.

+First install **Ruby**:

   ### Linux (Recommended):
   Here is the documentation for installing ruby and getting it up and running